Charles Reinhardt

 Charles Emmanuel Reinhardt (1868–1920) was a British physician, animal welfare activist and anti-vivisectionist.

 Biography

 Reinhardt was the first physician to advocate open-air treatment in England.
 He established the Hailey Open-Air Sanatorium at Ipsden, Wallingford and acted as visiting physician.
 The sanatorium contained a number of sleeping chalets.
 He was Honorary Secretary of the Open-Air League and co-authored a handbook on open air treatment.
 In his book Diet and the Maximum Duration of Life, Reinhardt argued that colon cleansing was responsible for postponing old age.
 Reinhardt was influenced by the research of Élie Metchnikoff and was one of the earliest physicians to promote the consumption of yoghurt.
 In his book 120 Years of Life: The Book of the Sour Milk Treatment (1910), he described yogurt as the "deliberate employment of microbes which confer a benefit upon their human host."

 He changed his second name to Reinhardt-Rutland in August 1914.
+He took the name from his great grandmother Jane Rutland (1703–1799).